-You’ve done a lot of thinking at this point, but how exactly do you find a job teaching overseas?
-I found mine through a friend of a friend, quite unexpectedly, I might add.
+You’ve done a lot of thinking, but how exactly do you find a job teaching overseas?
+I found mine through a friend of a friend quite unexpectedly, I might add.
 But, for you, it might not happen that way.

 If you’re not applying directly to a government-sponsored program, you might want to check out some English teaching job boards, like the one on Dave’s ESL Café.

 You can also post your resume online on an ESL teacher’s board such as this one.

 Or, you could search for a specific type of job at TEFL.com.